Chapter 34 SUBDIVISION OF LAND

 - Submitting reports to the Planning and Zoning Commission regarding conformance of proposed plats with these regulations, other applicable ordinances and status, and the Comprehensive Plan; and

 - Providing and maintaining public information relative to matters pertaining to this chapter.

 Subdivision Plat, Major: Any subdivision, platted pursuant to Chapter 40-50.1 NDCC, that does not meet the definition of a minor subdivision.

 Subdivision Plat, Minor: A subdivision, platted pursuant to NDCC §40-50.1, that meets all of the following criteria:

-a.
-Does not require the dedication of public rights-of-way or the construction of new streets;
+- Does not require the dedication of public rights-of-way or the construction of new public streets or public infrastructure;

 4. Consists of four lots or less (Ord No. 1545 § 1)